"Glass Nails" Are Going To Be Everywhere — Here Are 8 Ideas To Inspire You

 AdvertisementADVERTISEMENT

-This moody blend of grey and jet black on San Sung Kim makes for a surprisingly sophisticated combination and the perfect autumnal glass nail look.
+This moody blend of gray and jet black on San Sung Kim makes for a surprisingly sophisticated combination and the perfect fall glass nail look.

 Cherry Gloss